 Situated on an island in the fens Eye is first noted in Laud Manuscript in 966AD although archaeological digs around the village have shown that people have been in the area long before that with roundhouses found to the north and south of the village.
 Until 1541 and the dissolution under Henry VIII, the land around Eye was owned by the Peterborough Abbey (Peterborough Cathedral).

-A number of historic facts about the village:
+A number of historical facts about the village:

 - To the east of the village is Car Dyke built by the Romans in the second century AD.

 - Eyebury was a monastic manor built by the monks of Peterborough Cathedral in the 12th century.

 - There has been a church there since at least 1543.
 The current church was built in 1846/47.

 - The population in 1801 was 501, by 1901 it was 1,366 and by 2001 it was 3,779!